mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As described in {{ratchet-tree-updates}}, each MLS message needs to transmit node values along the direct path from a leaf to the root.
-In ART, this simply entails sending the public key for each node.
-In TreeKEM, the path contains a public key for the leaf node, and a public key and encrypted secret value for intermediate nodes in the path.
+The path contains a public key for the leaf node, and a public key and encrypted secret value for intermediate nodes in the path.
 In both cases, the path is ordered from the leaf to the root;
 each node MUST be the parent of its predecessor.

 ~~~~~
-DHPublicKey ARTPath<0..2^16-1>;

 struct {
     DHPublicKey ephemeral_key;
     opaque ciphertext<0..255>;